 Before 5000 BC, the ice age was ending (apparently as a result of global warming from the tribes burning too much peat).
 A few Neanderthals were left running around updating their resumes.

 The hunter-gatherers had started growing food, and Neanderthals died off from having to eat salad from a pottery dish.
 Maglemosian culture was throughout the Northern European area, and the glaciers hadn’t melted off.
 As a result, the British Isles, Netherlands and Scandinavia were all one landmass.

 Seas eventually rose, and with water separation, the British Isles exited North Europe (BREXIT wasn’t the first time) and Scandinavia receded into the North Sea glacial melt.
 Life spans were short, and generations moved quickly (stepped on by Mastodons is a quick DNA eliminator).

 Netherlands speeding toward the year zero

-Although archaeologists argue where the Corded Ware Culture sprung from, the Black Sea or elsewhere in Europe (arguing over people dead thousands of years is their passion), what we do know is DNA from graves shows they were widespread in North-Central Europe.
+Although archaeologists argue over where the Corded Ware Culture sprung from — the Black Sea or elsewhere in Europe (arguing over people dead thousands of years is their passion) — what we do know is DNA from graves shows they were widespread in North-Central Europe.
 They were the first to have wagons, therefore wheels.
-I am guessing they are Dutch ancestors and invented bicycles, peddling across Europe (some things never change).
+I am guessing they are Dutch ancestors and invented bicycles, peddeling across Europe (some things never change).